rail-pay/rail/packages/client/README.md

     ['0x44444...', 3], // add new member
 ])
 ```
-The users can part with the data union themselves
+The users can part with the vault themselves
 ```js
 const receipt = await vault.part()
 ```